$A=2,3,4$ nuclear contact coefficients in the generalized contact formalism: Introduction

 \section{Introduction}

 The study of short-range correlations (SRCs) in nuclei is essential for understanding the nucleon behavior at high momenta or equivalently short distances, where traditional mean-field approaches, such as the nuclear shell model, fail to account for the complex dynamics of nucleon-nucleon correlations.
-These correlations dominate the high-momentum components of the nuclear wave function and are characterized by nucleon pairs with large relative momenta and small center-of-mass momenta, relative to the typical nuclear Fermi momentum ($ k_F \approx 250 \, \text{MeV}/c $)~\cite{RevModPhys.89.045002, CiofidegliAtti:2015lcu}.
+In this work, we take the operative definition of SRCs as in Refs.~\cite{RevModPhys.89.045002,CiofidegliAtti:2015lcu}, i.e.\ a two-nucleon pair having small center-of-mass momentum and large relative momentum, compared with the typical nuclear Fermi momentum ($ k_F \approx 250 \, \text{MeV}/c $).
+These pairs are predominantly neutron-proton pairs.

 Definitive experimental evidence for SRCs has been obtained through two types of high-energy reactions.
-The first is the inclusive $ (e, e') $ scattering at Bjorken $ x_B > 1 $, which provides insights into the high-momentum tail of the nuclear momentum distribution~\cite{CLAS:2003eih, PhysRevLett.108.092502}.
+The first is the inclusive $ (e, e') $ scattering at Bjorken $ x_B > 1 $, which provides insights into the high-momentum tail of the nuclear momentum distribution~\cite{PhysRevC.48.2451,CLAS:2003eih, PhysRevLett.108.092502}.
 The second involves exclusive reactions that isolate the effects of ground-state correlations, distinguishing them from competing processes such as two-body meson-exchange currents and final-state interactions~\cite{PhysRevLett.90.042301, Piasetzky:2006ai, Hen:2014nza}.
 Moreover, $ (e, e') $ reactions at large values for $ x_B $ reveal that all nuclei exhibit similar momentum distributions at high momenta, providing direct evidence for the existence of strongly correlated two-nucleon clusters in the nuclear ground state.
-Further experimental evidence shows that SRC pairs, predominantly consisting of neutron-proton pairs, account for a significant fraction of nucleons in the nucleus at high momenta~\cite{Hen:2014nza, PhysRevLett.113.022501}.
+Further experimental evidence shows that SRC pairs, predominantly consisting of neutron-proton pairs, account for a significant fraction of nucleons in the nucleus at high momenta~\cite{Piasetzky:2006ai,Hen:2014nza, PhysRevLett.113.022501}.

 The presence of SRCs in nuclei leads to significant effects on various nuclear phenomena, including the high-momentum tails of nuclear momentum distributions~\cite{RevModPhys.89.045002}, the internal structure of nucleons within nuclei~\cite{RevModPhys.89.045002, PhysRevLett.106.052301, PhysRevC.85.047301, Hen:2013oha, CLAS:2019vsb}, nuclear charge radii~\cite{PhysRevC.75.051303, PhysRevC.76.024315, Menendez:2008jp, PhysRevC.79.055501, PhysRevC.90.065504, Cruz-Torres:2019fum, Wang:2019hjy}, neutrinoless double-beta decay~\cite{PhysRevC.75.051303}, and the properties of neutron stars~\cite{Li:2018lpy, PhysRevC.91.025803, Frankfurt:2008zv}.
 Additionally, they play a critical role in the understanding of the European Muon Collaboration (EMC) effect, challenging our understanding of how SRCs reconcile with high-momentum transfer reactions.